nnenufar/vowel_beat_detector/README.md

-#  🅰️🥁 Vowel Beat Detector 🥁🅰️
+#  🥁 Vowel Beat Detector 🥁
 This program is based on the beat measurement procedure as described by Cummins &amp; Port (1998).
 A beat is located at (roughly) the midpoint of every local rise in the derivative of the amplitude envelope of a waveform.
-As a basic functionality, the program receives audio files as input and outputs arrays with timestamps of the detected beats.
+The main script receives audio files as input and outputs arrays with timestamps of the detected beats.

 # Basic procedure
 This is an implementation of the following procedure, taken from Appendix A of Cummins & Port's Rhythmic constraints on stress timing in English (1998):